pilg5971/pilg5971/README.md

 ### Hi there 👋 I'm Trevor!

-- 🔭 I’m currently working on my personal website
+- 🔭 I’m currently working on a new iteration of my Personal Website
-- 🌱 I’m currently learning Svelte & Angular
+- 🌱 I’m currently learning Vue.js & Svelte/Sveltekit
 - 👯 I’m looking to collaborate on Frontend Development Projects
-- 🤔 I’m looking for help with Cordova iOS Development
+- 🤔 I’m looking for help with Angular Project Ideas
-- 💬 Ask me about Graphic Design and D&D
+- 💬 Ask me about Graphic Design and Dungeons & Dragons
-- 📫 How to reach me: clank555@gmail.com
+- 📫 How to reach me: trevorpilgrim01@gmail.com
 - ⚡ Fun fact: I played Collegiate League of Legends for The University of St. Thomas

 ---